PaloAltoNetworks/a3s/README.md

 All of a3s configuration is defined as env variables from `dev/env`

+Finally, you must initialize the root permissions. a3s has no exception or hardscoded credentials, so we must add an auth source and an authorization.
+To do so, you can run:

+    dev/a3s-run --init --init-root-ca dev/.data/certificates/ca-acme-cert.pem

 ### Start everything

 Once initialized, go to the `dev` folder and run: